-Juliu Horvath designed the Gyrotonic Expansion System to serve each unique body, whether recovering from illness or honing peak performance.
+Juliu Horvath designed the to serve each unique body, whether recovering from illness or honing peak performance.
 The spiraling movements that are the building blocks for each exercise reflect the body’s natural movements in the world.
 This functional strength prepares your body to meet everyday demands and thrive in everyday situations.

 Because the Gyrotonic Expansion System draws from dance, each movement flows rhythmically into the next.
 Because it draws from yoga, each movement incorporates the breath, building the connection between mind, body, and spirit.
 This dual heritage means Gyrotonic exercise is not only beneficial for your body but also feels good, both in the moment and afterwards.